Shivakrishna212/Contest_Alert_Discord_Bot-Dante/README.md

 Once the bot is running, it will automatically post the upcoming coding contest details in the specified Discord channel whenever new contests are available.

-## Contributing

-Contributions are welcome!
-Feel free to fork this repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

-Special thanks to [Shivakrishna212](https://github.com/Shivakrishna212) for contributing to this project.